Homie-Ai-project/homie_orchestrator/docs/README.md

-# Homei Orchestrator Documentation
+# Homie Orchestrator Documentation

-Welcome to the Homei Orchestrator documentation.
+Welcome to the Homie Orchestrator documentation.
 This system provides container orchestration and management capabilities, specifically designed for AI workloads and self-hosted services with focus on privacy, security, and unlimited local AI usage.

 ## Table of Contents